 We can see our proposed method can do well in significant variable selection.
-For spatially varying coefficient detection, the four operating characteristics are also satisfactory.
-These findings are supported by Table \ref{table2} as well, which reports the frequencies in 100 replications of a predictor being selected and a selected predictor being spatially varying for the Gamma(25, 50) hyperprior. $\bm{\beta}_{1}$ to $\bm{\beta}_{20}$ can be selected and detected correctly at both levels except $\bm{\beta}_{19}$ that fails to be detected as spatially varying in 39 simulation replicates.
+For spatially varying coefficient detection, TPR and TNR are also good and both are over 80\% when Gamma(25, 50) is selected, but PPV and NPV are not able to be calculated sometimes since all significant variables are regarded as spatially varying or spatially static in some simulation replicates.
+These findings are supported by Table \ref{table2} as well, which reports the frequencies in 100 replications of a predictor being selected and a selected predictor being spatially varying for the Gamma(25, 50) hyperprior. $\bm{\beta}_{1}$ to $\bm{\beta}_{20}$ can be selected and detected correctly at both levels for most of the times except $\bm{\beta}_{16}$ that fails to be detected as spatially varying in 44 simulation replicates.

 We use the average mean squared error (MSE) over all sites to evaluate the accuracy of the estimator of a regression coefficient.
 The MSE is first calculated for each regression coefficient by site, and then averaged across all 64 sites.
 The results with hyperprior Gamma(25, 50) are presented in Table \ref{table_accuracy}.
 For the non-significant variables, the estimates of the regression coefficients are very accurate, while for the significant ones, the average MSE gets larger as the magnitude of the true value increases.